CTC (TV station): The 1993 Canberra TV News War

 Four years after aggregation, Prime, which had had a stop/start approach to local news in Canberra, decided to take on CTC head-to-head with a one-hour local/national/international 6pm news bulletin.
 Prime's first attempt at news in Canberra saw the station lure CTC alumnus John Bok back from Adelaide in 1989 to produce and front a 30-minute local news bulletin.
 However, Prime couldn't drag the audience from CTC and in April 1991 the bulletin was scaled back to a five-minute update shown at the end of Seven Nightly News from Sydney.

 In 1993 Prime decided to try again and a team of 26 including Ken Begg and Geoff Hiscock, both poached from CTC, were brought together to upgrade Prime's news.
 The now nationally known faces of Melissa Doyle and Jessica Rowe would also join Prime's news team.
-Meanwhile, sports presenter Greg Robson took over from Hiscock anchoring Capital Eyewitness News at CTC alongside Kininmonth and WIN maintained its half-hour local news bulletin anchored by veteran Canberra broadcaster Peter Leonard.
+Meanwhile, as Capital received a new news director of John Stock from QTQ, sports presenter Greg Robson took over from Hiscock anchoring Capital Eyewitness News at CTC alongside Kininmonth.
+WIN maintained its half-hour local news bulletin anchored by veteran Canberra broadcaster Peter Leonard.
 Prime's 6 O'clock News commenced on 1 March 1993 amid a high-profile advertising campaign.
 For the first time since aggregation, viewers had the choice of three locally produced television 6pm news bulletins, two of which were composite local, national and international.

 1993 would go down in history as the pinnacle of local TV choice for Canberra, with buses and newspapers plastered with the faces of three newsrooms.
 But it wasn't to last and by Christmas 1993 Prime had scaled back its one-hour composite to a half-hour local bulletin.
 Capital Eyewitness News prevailed as the number one news program followed by fierce rival WIN.